 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 It's hard to beat Pennsylvania State University - University Park if you wish to study Information Science.
-IS majors from Pennsylvania State University - University Park receive an earnings boost of approximately 17.1% over the average earnings of IS majors.
+Students who graduate from the IS program make around $59,700 in their early career salary, and $59,700 in their mid-career salary.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

-Ranked #4 in Massachusetts for value for the money, we might have expected this university's excellent academic programs to feature a higher price tag.
 Students who get degrees from University of Massachusetts - Lowell seem to be succeeding in the world as they are much less likely to default on their student loans than graduates from other schools.
-Get a better idea of what student life at UMass Lowell is really like by seeing a few campus videos.
+Many UMass Lowell students get scholarships.
+Ever wish you had an easy way to see a school's grades in each subject?
+Now you do.
+Check out University of Massachusetts - Lowell's scorecard.

 CUNY New York City College of Technology is a great option for students pursuing an Information Science degree.
 Brooklyn, New York is an excellent environment for students who enjoy the fast-paced city life.